shubhankarKr/JavaSwingUICopyFilesApp/README.md

 # It uses a Thread internally which means it will much faster.

-# CopyFIlesjar.jar is attached in the repository you can run directly on the Windown system .
+# CopyFIlesjar.exe is attached in the repository you can run directly on the Windown system .
 Please feel free to provide feedback